1D Diffeomorphism Invariant Model of a Free Scalar Relativistic Particle: Supervariable and BRST Approaches: (Anti-)BRST Symmetry Transformations for other Variables of the Theory: ACSA

 where the superscript $(b)$ stands for the expansions that have been obtained after the applications of the BRST (i.e. {\it quantum} gauge) invariance listed in $(29)$.
 It is straightforward to note that we have already derived the BRST transformations: $s_b\,B = 0, s_b\,C = C\,\dot{C}, s_b\,e = e\,\dot{C} + \dot{e}\,C$ and $s_b\,\bar{B} = \dot{\bar{B}}\,C - \bar{B}\,\dot{C}$ as the coefficients of $\bar{\theta}$-Grassmannian variable in the super expansions of equations (33) and (35).
-In other words, we observe that all the BRST symmetry transformations $(s_b)$ for all the variables of our theory have been obtained in equations (25), (33) and (35) {\it besides} target space variables (cf. Sec.
+In other words, we observe that {\it all} the BRST symmetry transformations $(s_b)$ for {\it all} the variables of our theory have been obtained in equations (25), (33) and (35) {\it besides} the target space variables that have been obtained earlier by exploiting the theoretical strength of MBTSA (cf. Sec.
 3).

-To derive the anti-BRST symmetry transformations $(s_{ab})$ for the variables $(B, e, \bar{C}, \bar{B})$, we note that the following quantities are anti-BRST invariant, namely;
+To derive the anti-BRST symmetry transformations $(s_{ab})$ for the variables $(B, e, \bar{C}, \bar{B})$, we note that the following quantities (that are present in the round brackets) are anti-BRST invariant, namely;

-According to the basic tenets of ACSA, the above quantities {\it must} be independent of the Grassmannian variable $(\theta)$ when they are generalized onto the $(1,1)$-dimensional {\it chiral} super-submanifold of the $(1,2)$-dimensional supermanifold on which our theory is generalized.
-Towards this goal in mind, we generalize the 1D variables $(e, B, \bar{B}, \bar{C})$ onto the $(1,1)$-dimensional {\it chiral} super-submanifold as the following supervariables, namely;
+According to the basic tenets of ACSA, the above quantities {\it must} be independent of the Grassmannian variable $(\theta)$ when they are generalized onto a $(1,1)$-dimensional {\it chiral} super-submanifold of the $(1,2)$-dimensional supermanifold on which our theory is generalized.
+Towards this aim in mind, we generalize the 1D variables $(e, B, \bar{B}, \bar{C})$ onto the chosen $(1,1)$-dimensional {\it chiral} super-submanifold as the following super expansions, namely;